arunasurya/academy/bitcointx.md

 - value (amount in satoshis)
 - scriptPubKey or a lock script

 When you create a transaction output, you set lock conditions (in the lock script).
 In order to spend that output, one needs to meet those lock conditions.
+A typical lock condition is as follows:
+- here is a hash of the public key.
+- provide a public key that hashes to that value as well a digital signature.

+You can mathematically prove that a certain private key that has that corresponding public key was used to create the signature.
+A message you are signing with your private key is the entire transaction (without the signature).

 ### Transaction inputs